crislpzalc/Pneumonia_detection_CNN/README.md

 | **Train / Val / Test** | 60 % / 20 % / 20 %                                           |
 | **Pre-processing**     | Resize → 224 × 224 px  •  Normalise to $-1, 1 $              |

+> ⚠️ Due to size constraints, data is not included in the repository.
 ---

 ## Model Architecture